How to Stop Losing Yourself in Motherhood

 You love your children deeply.
 You may even love being a mom.
 But at the same time, you don’t quite feel like yourself anymore.

-And that can be incredibly disorienting.
+And that can be really disorienting.

 Why So Many Moms Feel Like They’re Losing Themselves

-Your attention shifts outward from the moment that little person becomes a reality, and that outward focus happens almost constantly from that point on.
+And those demands mean your attention shifts outward from the moment that little person becomes a reality, and that outward focus happens almost constantly from that point on.
 You’re paying attention to nap schedules, school forms, emotional meltdowns, grocery lists, sibling fights, doctor appointments, snack requests, and the million invisible details that keep family life running.

 Middle-of-the-night feedings leave you exhausted.
 Your routines disappear.
 Your body changes.
 Your time no longer feels like your own.
 Entire days revolve around keeping little humans alive and cared for.

 You get so used to focusing on everyone else’s needs that your own needs start feeling less important—or sometimes harder to even identify.
+(Like, I don’t even know what I want because I haven’t thought about it for so long!)

 But constantly pushing yourself aside can slowly disconnect you from who you are.
+It can also leave you burned out, irritable, overwhelmed, depressed, resentful, and disconnected from the very people you care about most.

 And ironically, losing yourself this way doesn’t usually help relationships thrive in the long run either.